chvandorp/MHCshrubs/README.md

 The most important file provided by the user contains the subject data.
 The file name must be given in the `json` meta-data file at the key `"subjectFileName"`. the subject file should be in the
 `tsv` of `csv` format and each row should contain data for one subject.
 Typically, the trait value of interest (e.g. viral load, or infection status), and HLA alleles at a number of loci.
-The user also can provide censoring information about the trait value.
+The user also can provide optional censoring information about the trait value.
 In the `json` file the column name in the header of the subject file must be given at key `"traitFieldName"`.
 If the trait field name is `X`, then the censoring information should be given in a column with name `X_censoring`.
+If no such column exists, all values are assumed to be uncensored.

 #### Censoring codes